SamFu1113/K3s-CodiMD/README.md

 ### What is K3s
 - K3s is a highly available, certified Kubernetes distribution designed for production workloads in unattended, resource-constrained, remote locations or inside IoT appliances.

+### Why K3s
+- Because the K8s is too big and too complicated for new hand, so we will install K3s instead.
 ***
 Part2
 -----